IEntin/ClientServer/README.md

 Copyright (C) 2021 Ilya Entin.

-### Fast Lockless Linux Clent-Server on Named Pipes.
+### Fast Linux Lockless Linux Clent-Server with Named Pipes and TCP clients

+This server can work with both tcp and fifo clients at the same time.\
+TCP communication layer is using boost Asio library.

-Communication layer is named pipes (fifo, better performance and arguably stronger security than in case of sockets).\
+Fifo provides better performance and arguably stronger security than tcp.\
+If fifo is not an option tcp client can connect to the server without stopping it.\
-Due to protocol and predictable sequence of reads and writes, it was possible to make pipes bidirectional.\
+Due to protocol and predictable sequence of reads and writes, it is possible to make pipes bidirectional.\
 This situation is unlike e.g. chat application or similar when unidirectional fifo is normally used.\
 After write we close write file descriptor and open read fd for the same end of the pipe, and so on.\
 This significantly simplified the setup - one fifo per client.
 See below fragments of configuration\